 Less busy campgrounds mean exactly that: less busy campgrounds!
 Enjoy the same spot with smaller crowds and more freedom.

-August and September are also goods months to cash in on any available discounts.
-New Age Travel and Services is offering a up to 25% discount on trips taken before the end of the season 2020.
 With easier access to less crowded campgrounds at a cheaper cost, it’s easy to see the benefits of fall camping.

 Autumn is popular for the effect on its landscapes: the combinations of red, orange, yellow and green leaves before dropping.
 Western Canada has a higher percentage of coniferous trees over the colourful, deciduous ones.
 Don't let this fool you into thinking falls here cannot be spectacular.
 Albertan forests have a phenomenon of their own: Larches.